 As such a powerful thickening agent, cut the amount in half when using it as a replacement in your cooking.

-Though different in texture, all-purpose flour and tapioca flour can substitute each other.
+Though different in texture, all-purpose flour, and tapioca flour can substitute for each other.
 They both provide powerful thickening abilities perfect for preparing soups, stews, sauces, and many types of desserts.

 However, be mindful of the fact that, unlike tapioca flour, all-purpose flour contains fiber and gluten.
 This means that people following a gluten-free diet won’t be able to use it.

 Moreover, while tapioca results in a glossy finish, all-purpose flour comes with a matte texture.

 Whether you’re eyeing to prepare a good soup or baked good, tapioca flour helps to create a beautifully thickened dish.

 However, given its limited nutritional advantages, we suggest using one of these alternatives on occasion.